Trihab/cloud-resume-challenge/gcp/README.md

 ## Authentication

 I created a Service Account for Terraform deployment with Infrastructure Administrator rights.
+For this project, I had to manage my service account's permissions while adhering to the principle of least privilege.
 To connect we use a json key that we can export to env variable.
 We can also export it to our `.bashrc` to make it permanent.

 ```bash